mgyanku/mgyanku/README.md

 internship to focus on and gain more experience.

 In the past I've delved into mobile development, big data, web development and data structures & algorithms.
-In my past internship at Accenture I worked as a backend developer at Accenture, where I worked with AWS and Python to process data.
+In my past internship at Accenture I worked as a backend developer, where I worked with AWS and Python to process data.

 - 💭 Currently working on my web scraping research for school (researching Scrapy and BeautifulSoup)